 1. STANSW Rural Young Scientist Awards will be allocating an annual prize pool of $4000 (to be reviewed annually) to be divided amongst the top scoring projects (at level 4 or 5) from Rural areas as identified by school postcode, or in the event of homeschoolers, their home postcode.
 To be eligible, Rural secondary schools are considered to be those outside a radius of 70 km from Sydney, Newcastle, Wollongong and Canberra, except where the town is on the Dept. of Education ‘Rural and Remote Schools’ list

 2. Two high quality projects by Year 9-12 Rural students, not already chosen for the ISEF team, will be selected by the Sapphire Foundation as prizewinners to join the Young Scientist ISEF team on an all-expenses paid trip.
-In 2018, the International Science and Engineering Fair was held in Pittsburgh, USA.
+In 2020, the International Science and Engineering Fair will be held in Anaheim, California, USA.

-3. One teacher from a rural secondary school, who has demonstrated a commitment to encouraging student engagement in first-hand scientific investigations and/or who has submitted high standard student projects, will be selected through EOI as a prizewinner to chaperone the Rural ISEF students, starting from 2018 Pittsburgh.
+3. One teacher from a rural secondary school, who has demonstrated a commitment to encouraging student engagement in first-hand scientific investigations and/or who has submitted high standard student projects, will be selected through EOI as a prizewinner to chaperone the Rural ISEF students to Anaheim, California, USA.